Conjugal visit: Czech Republic

 In the Czech Republic, a prison warden has the authority to allow an inmate "a visit without visual and auditory supervision of the employees of the Prison Service".
 Inmate's medical check and mental health check is required before such visit is permitted.

-Denmark

-In Denmark, conjugal visits are permissible.
-Enner Mark Prison has apartments for couples, where inmates who have been sentenced to more than eight years in prison can have visitation for 47 hours per visit.

 Estonia

 Conjugal visits of up to 72 hours with (including de facto) spouses or registered partners or relatives are permitted at least once every half year.
 This is permitted assuming no safety issues with the inmate or lack of confidence in the reputability of the visitor.
 The visits last 24 hours by default, but may be extended to 72 hours rewarding inmates' good behaviour.
 Visits take place in designated rooms on prison grounds without supervision.

 France

 In France, inmates are permitted conjugal visits.
 Visits last up to 72 hours and take place in mini-apartments consisting of two small rooms, a kitchen and a dining area.